Mazama Lodge Open for Member Weekends and Internal Programing Only

 From the Snopark on the south side of Hwy 26, you’ll need to walk about 200 yards to get to the Lodge (a five minute walk).
 Cross Hwy 26 (carefully!) and head up the small road opposite (not the road to Timberline).
 You’ll see two houses on your right; across from the second house is a small pullout on the left (the loading zone mentioned above) with a sign for the Mazama Lodge.
 An obvious trail goes uphill through the trees from here with one big switchback to reach the Lodge (see the map above).

 Drive 26 east to Government Camp.
 At the summit at the east end of Government Camp, turn left up toward Timberline Lodge.
 After about 200 yards, take a sharp left.
-Proceed about 200 yards more, and take a right.
+Proceed about a 1/4 mile more, and take a right.
 This is West Leg Road.
 Go up West Leg Road about 300 yards, and take the first right to the Lodge.